369 REVIEWS

 Similarly, if the officer has a reasonable suspicion that you may be armed, they could perform a limited frisk for weapons - this is commonly known as a Terry Frisk

-Can Passengers Be searched?
+Can Passengers Be Searched?

 Passengers also have rights during traffic stops, and officers generally cannot search passengers without probable cause or reasonable suspicion of criminal activity.
 However, officers can ask passengers to exit the vehicle as part of the traffic stop for the same reasons they can ask the driver.
 This is to ensure officer safety and reduce risks during an unpredictable traffic stop.